By Mckenzie Mulligan

 As you progress in the program, you can customize your curriculum by adding concentrations, specializations, and emphases.
 The structure of the curriculum gives you the best of both worlds: a foundation in practices of business while offering the flexibility to shape your curriculum to meet your specific needs and career goals.
 When you leave the MBA program you will feel prepared for the industry you enter, while also having well-rounded business knowledge for the long term.

 Inside and outside of the classroom you will have the opportunity to improve your soft skills.
 Soft skills are necessary in the business world, and key as you go through the hiring process.
 Corporate recruiters state that soft skills are the number one criteria they look for when hiring.

 You will practice and improve in areas such as interviewing, public speaking, leadership, management, and teamwork.
 Some programs also offer personalized training, such as Vanderbilt Business’ Leadership Development Program.
 This program to helps to identify your strengths and define your leadership style.

 While at business school, you will have access to career management coaches to help you polish your resume, improve your interviewing skills, determine the best career paths for your goals, connect you with recruiters, and more.
 You will gain valuable insights into the craft of interviewing that you will take with you into your internship, your first post-MBA job, and beyond.
 As an alumnus, you will still have career services support to make sure you continue to be successful.

 If you are ready to take the next step in your career, make sure you are considering all the valuable benefits an MBA has to offer.
 Earning your MBA ensures that you are maximizing your earning potential and gaining the right skills and confidence to be successful in the future, no matter your business endeavors.
-If you’d like to learn more about how getting your MBA pays off, feel free to visit our program page, or reach out to me or another admissions officer.
+If you’d like to learn more about how getting your MBA pays off, feel free to visit our program page, or reach out to our admissions team.